 “Toxic handlers absorb the negativity in day-to-day professional life and allow employees to focus on constructive work,” Robinson and Schabram wrote.

-In other words, toxic handlers -- sometimes called “toxin handlers" -- "serve as a shield for some of the negative emotions of the workplace, keeping dysfunction and upset from affecting their coworkers, often the coworkers below them,” said Andrea Bonior, a licensed clinical psychologist and adjunct professor at Georgetown University, who was not involved in the article.
+In other words, toxic handlers – sometimes called “toxin handlers” – “serve as a shield for some of the negative emotions of the workplace, keeping dysfunction and upset from affecting their coworkers, often the coworkers below them,” said Andrea Bonior, a licensed clinical psychologist and adjunct professor at Georgetown University, who was not involved in the article.

-However, for a toxic handler, taking on the stress of others can have negative consequences too -- especially if the toxic handler is experiencing toxic venting.
+However, for a toxic handler, taking on the stress of others can have negative consequences too – especially if the toxic handler is experiencing toxic venting.

-Judith Acosta, a psychotherapist based in Albuquerque, New Mexico, had a friend a few years ago who constantly vented about his boss and his work -- and he suddenly quit his job.
+Judith Acosta, a psychotherapist based in Albuquerque, New Mexico, had a friend a few years ago who constantly vented about his boss and his work – and he suddenly quit his job.
 She described him as a toxic venter.

 Though Acosta said that she never chastised her friend for his decision, when she asked about how he planned to support himself moving forward, he became defensive and irate.
 One telephone conversation ended abruptly when he hung up on her, and Acosta said she never heard from him again.

 “I wasn’t saying what he wanted me to say, and I wasn’t agreeing with what he wanted me to agree with,” said Acosta, who wrote a blog post about this toxic venting experience in The Huffington Post in 2011.